The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: High-level trigger tracking performance

 \vtxfigthree

 \vtxfigfive

-Both algorithms show a decrease in efficiency as \mubar\ increases, with the offline based algorithm having a lower overall efficiency due to the track multiplicity of the vertex discussed above.
-The decrease with increasing \mubar\ follows from the increased possibility for the offline selection to misidentify the jet vertex candidate within the \superroi.
-In this case, as the \pileup interaction multiplicity increases within an event, so do the chances of there being additional tracks from additional vertices within the \superroi that compete with the tracks from the desired primary vertex.
-For higher jet \et thresholds, the track multiplicities of the desired vertex candidates is also higher, and the fall in efficiency with increasing \pileup is less pronounced.
-For triggers with higher still thresholds, the efficiency approaches 100\% for both algorithms, and exhibits no residual loss as a function of \pileup.
-This can be seen in Figure~\ref{fig:vtxeffhi}, which compares the efficiency versus \pileup \mubar\ for the 420\gev jet trigger in addition.

 Figures~\ref{fig:vtxres} and~\ref{fig:vtxreshi} illustrate the vertex $z$ bias and resolution for both online algorithms, where the bias is calculated as the mean of the residuals between the trigger and offline $z$ positions.
 Both the bias and resolution are shown as a function of either the offline track multiplicity or the offline $z$ vertex position, in Figure~\ref{fig:vtxres} for the low and intermediate \et jet triggers, and in Figure~\ref{fig:vtxreshi} for the intermediate and high \et jet triggers.
 In all cases the bias is reasonably constant and is seen to be approximately 10~$\mu$m in the negative direction.
 This arises from a small systematic bias in the track $z$ position reconstruction.
 This bias is itself significantly smaller than the vertex $z$ resolution, even at high track multiplicities, and has no discernible impact on the subsequent trigger reconstruction or selection.
-For the histogramming algorithm, for vertices with more positive $z$, this bias appears to decrease by a few $\mu$m.
+For vertices with more positive $z$, this bias appears to decrease by a few $\mu$m for the histogramming algorithm, and less for offline based algorithm.
 The resolution of the vertex $z$ position for both online algorithms is seen to clearly improve with increasing track multiplicity, with the offline based algorithm showing significantly better resolution.
 For low multiplicity vertices the histogramming algorithm resolution is approximately 100~$\mu$m whereas for the offline based algorithm it is 70~$\mu$m.
 For both algorithms the resolution improves logarithmically with track multiplicity, such that for 50 tracks the resolutions for the histogramming and offline based algorithms are approximately 30~$\mu$m and 20~$\mu$m respectively.